Huterenok/fieldname-access/README.md

 ### Practical example

 Let's say we have a User structure and Crit criteria for it.
-Having information on these two elements, we can determine our next steps.

 ```rust
 use fieldname_access::FieldnameAccess;